-The potential impacts associated with the proposed development of a 25m high telecommunications mast, includes noise and visual impacts during the construction phase.
-The visual impact would remain during the operational phase and will have a low-medium negative visual impact.
-The proposed development will have a low positive socio-economic impact as the cellular network coverage in the area would be improved, and some construction jobs.
+The potential impacts associated with the proposed development of a 35m high telecommunications mast, includes noise and visual impacts during the construction phase.
+The visual impact would remain during the operational phase and will have a medium-high negative visual impact.
+The proposed development will have a low-medium positive socio-economic impact as the cellular network coverage in the area would be improved, and some construction jobs.
 The proposed development will have an insignificant impact on Heritage and Cultural-Historic aspects during the construction and operational phases.

-The proposed development has an insignificant impact on ecological aspects, as the site is not located within a Critical Biodiversity Area ("CBA") or Ecological Support Area ("ESA").
-In addition, due to the site location and the nature of the activity, the activity is not expected to have any impacts on ecological or biodiversity aspects.
-The activity will have no impact on the ESA as the site is totally transformed from its natural state due to past development activities on the property.
+The proposed development would have a very low negative impact on ecological aspects, as the site is located adjacent to a Critical Biodiversity Area ("CBA").
+The site is not located within an Ecological Support Area ("ESA").
+The CBA adjacent the site is in a degraded state due to past development activities on the property.
+In addition, due to the site location and the nature of the activity, the activity is expected to have a very low negative impact on ecological or biodiversity aspects, as the site is in a degraded state due to past development activities on the property.

-The potential or associated negative environmental impacts mentioned above, can be satisfactorily mitigated through the implementation of the Environmental Management Programme ("EMPr'").
+The potential or associated negative environmental impacts mentioned, can be satisfactorily mitigated through the implementation of the EMPr.
 An Environmental Control Officer to be appointed during the construction phase to oversee construction activities, and to see that construction activities are aligned with the EMPr.